|

 2000x.
 It's called Spammunition and uses Bayesian filtering

+techniques.
 I think this is the most likely route

 for Spam filtering to go.
 And as an online marketer, the more